-- Repackage liquids and gels in multisized containers (20-100ml), instead of packing original large tubes and bottles.
+- Repackage liquids and gels in multisized containers (20-100ml) instead of large bottles.

-- Leave at home non-essential items that can be purchased while travelling and whenever the necessity arises.
+- Leave at home non-essential items that you can get when the necessity arises.

-- Do not pack more than 3 pair of shoes, as an example: Boots, sandals/thongs and sneakers/walking shoes.
+- Possibly do not pack more than three pairs of shoes, as an example.

-Some clothes and personal items are too voluminous and take too much space in our backpack or in our suitcase.
-There are a few things that you can do here too:
+Some clothes and personal items are too voluminous and take too much space in our backpack or suitcase.
+There are a few things that you can do here:

-- Replace bulky stuff like fleece jumpers or cotton towels with microfibre or viscose jumpers and towels.
+- Replace big stuff like cotton towels with microfibre towels or viscose jumpers.

-- Pack a travel bathrobe that can be very useful if you backpack and sleep in hostels.
+- Pack a travel bathrobe that is very useful if you go backpacking and stay in hostels.

-- Use transparent nylon ziplock bags to store clothes and take the air out of it.
+- Use transparent nylon ziplock bags to store clothes and take the air out of them.

 - Never pack folded clothes.
 Learn to pack unfolded clothes on even layers.